mehmetsindi/personcrud/README.md

 ## Pickup Model and GetMethod

-Pikup objesi ile model ve methodu, request ile gelen fuse ve fuseAction parametlerine göre buluyoruz
+We find the model and method with the pikup object according to the fuse and fuseAction parameters that come with the request.

     public function pickUp()
     {